You Need To Forgive Yourself And Others

 It was like trying to run a marathon with cement shoes.

-But once I learned to let go, it was like someone hit the turbo button on my life.
+But once I learned to let go, it was as if someone had hit the turbo button on my life.

 Here’s the deal: